Breaking News: One of the greatest mysteries about the Critically Endangered White-winged Flufftail solved

 The Trust is currently administered by BirdLife South Africa.
 The Trustees are:

-Roger Wanless (Chairman)
+Roger Wanless (Chairperson)

 Dr Hanneline Smit-Robinson

 Despite efforts over the last few years by conservationists, there is still very little known about the White-winged Flufftail.
-In 2011 BirdLife South Africa launched a research project with the following aims:

 1. Determine the migratory connection

 Through collaboration with the National Zoological Gardens (National Research Foundation) and the University of the Witwatersrand, research is being undertaken to understand the migratory connection, if any, between the populations of White-winged Flufftail in South Africa and Ethiopia.
 In addition, further genetic sequencing and analyses will help to enhance future research and conservation action.

 August 2013: The White-winged Flufftail research team, including Hanneline Smit-Robinson, Craig Symes, Brett Gardner and Malcolm Drummond, travelled to Ethiopia and managed to take blood and feather samples for genetic and isotope studies from seven White-winged Flufftail in Berga wetland.